kevinjamotte/ImmoEliza-ML/README.md

 ## Future Improvements
 1. **Hyperparameter Tuning**:
-   Integrate tools like GridSearchCV for optimized model parameters.
+   Integrate tools like GridSearchCV for optimized model parameters everytime the model is launched.
 2. **Model Comparison**:
    Add more regressors for comparison.
 3. **Pipeline Automation**: